-Determining a valid reason

-When the provider and participant contact occurs, the provider must discuss the reasons for the missed requirement so they can determine:
+The provider must be in direct contact with the participant to determine valid reason.
+When contact occurs between the provider and participant, the provider must discuss the reasons for the missed requirement so they can determine:

 - whether a mutual obligation failure has actually occurred, and if so - whether the participant has a valid reason.